MonetDB/MonetDBLite-Java/README.md

 [`void setNetworkTimeout(Executor executor, int millis)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#setNetworkTimeout-java.util.concurrent.Executor-int-)
 and [`int getNetworkTimeout()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getNetworkTimeout--)
 are insignificant as there is no network involved in the Embedded connection.
-* As mentioned before, some MonetDB data types are not featured in MonetDBLite, so existing queries with those types in a MAPI connection can't be ported to the Embedded connection version of it.
+* As mentioned before, some MonetDB data types are not featured in MonetDBLite.
 * In the JDBC specification [BLOBs](https://docs.oracle.com/javase/8/docs/api/java/sql/Blob.html) and [CLOBs](https://docs.oracle.com/javase/8/docs/api/java/sql/Clob.html) have wrapper interfaces for incremental processing.
-In a MAPI connection, the MonetBlob and MonetClob classes provide this implementation, however in the Embedded connection, these wrappers are not used, so only Strings and byte[] are used in favor for more performance.
+In a MAPI connection, MonetBlob and MonetClob classes provide this implementation, however in the Embedded connection, these wrappers are not used, so only Strings and byte[] are used in favor for more performance.

 ## Changelog

+* 2.39
+    * Added support for Linux on aarch64/arm64 architecture.
 * 2.38
     * Fixed buffer in for batch execution in embedded JDBC connection.
     * Merged with MonetDB Aug2018 release.